Marilena-C/Travel-Planner_Project1/README.md

 ## App Features
 Follow the [App url](https://marilena-c.github.io/Travel-Planner_Project1).
 You will land on the home page displayed above.
 The App has two search field, namely the Simple and Advanced search.
 The simple search returns carbon emission between any two cities based on user's transport options.
 Meanwhile, the advanced provides both transport and accommodation options for trips searched.
-When a user clicks on a trip in the search history they are again presented with the eresults for that trip.
+When a user clicks on a trip in the search history they are again presented with the results for that trip.
 Thus, helping them compare searches.

 The picture below shows the app in active search use:
 ![](./assets/images/App%20screenshot.png)